CIMA Executive Board 2017-2018

 Justin West is the sole owner and president of Secret City Records (est. 2006).
 The roster includes Patrick Watson, Basia Bulat, Plants and Animals, The Barr Brothers, and Diamond Rings.
 Justin has been immersed in music all of his life.
 He spent many of his summers as teenager working for his father, Jim West (founder and president of Justin Time Records) and played guitar in the Montreal band Dogs Playing Poker.
 In 2004, Justin graduated from McGill University with honours, only to quench his thirst for music and entrepreneurship with Secret City shortly after.

-As co-owner and General Manager of Arts & Crafts, Kieran plays a key role in the development of some of Canadas leading independent artists.
-He oversees A&Cs record label and music publishing divisions and plays a key role in new business development.
-In addition, he serves as artist manager to Dan Mangan, Lowell, Jason Collett and Zeus.
-A fifteen-year veteran of the music industry, Roy carries a wealth of knowledge, entrepreneurial experience and a wide professional network.
+As President and Co-Owner of Arts & Crafts, Kieran plays a key role in the development of many of Canada's leading independent artists.
+He is responsible for the overall strategic vision and direction of the company’s record label, music publishing, artist management and events divisions.
+In addition, he serves as artist manager to several of A&C’s key clients.
+With more than fifteen years of music industry tenure, Roy carries a wealth of knowledge, entrepreneurial experience and a wide professional network.
 Prior to joining A&C, Kieran spent six years at Sony BMG as an artist marketing manager, and two years before that as a business strategy consultant.

 Pegi Cecconi is QOFE of The Anthem Entertainment Group Inc. (home of the Original 360 Deal), one of Canadas leading full service entertainment firms, located in Toronto.
 Active in the international and national market for over 35 years, Ms. Cecconi draws upon diverse knowledge and experience in the publishing, legal affairs, touring, merchandising, management, recording and video production fields.
 Ms. Cecconi currently sits on the board of directors for CMRRA.